 XENOBIOTICS COMMONLY USED

 There are myriad xenobiotics abused as inhalants (Table 84–1), most of which are volatile hydrocarbons.
 Hydrocarbons are organic compounds comprised of carbon and hydrogen atoms and are divided into two basic categories: aliphatic (straight, branched, or cyclic chains) and aromatic.
 Most of the commercially available hydrocarbon products are mixtures of hydrocarbons; for example, gasoline is a mixture of aliphatic and aromatic hydrocarbons that may consist of more than 1500 compounds.
-Substituted hydrocarbons contain halogens or other functional groups such as hydroxyl or nitrite that are substituted for hydrogen ...
+Substituted hydrocarbons contain halogens or other functional groups such as hydroxyl or nitrite that are substituted ...